 6: Wash your tragedies separately.

-Getting Rid of Stains
+Best Ways to Get Rid of Stains

 To get rid of stains, which are time sensitive, you’ll need to have the basics on hand.
 First, you’ll need laundry detergent, which can range from heavy duty to gentle, light products for hand-wash items.
 Next, you’ll need bleach.
 Chlorine bleach gets the job done, but it is more caustic than detergents with color-safe bleach or oxygen bleach, which are still strong enough to get rid of stains.
 Lastly, you’ll want at least one pretreatment stain removal product.
 I have a stain stick (Spray ‘n Wash), and it works most of the time.
 With stains, you don’t always win.
+If you also want one, you can get Resolve Stain Sticks with Spray ‘n Wash from Amazon.

 Protein Stains: blood, feces, urine, semen, vomit, milk, ice cream, cream, eggs, pudding, gelatin, and baby food.To get rid of stains from protein, first dab the stain with a dry sponge or cotton cloth to absorb the excess fluid.
 Next, soak the stain in cold water, agitating the fabric between your fingers, and then wash with a detergent that contains enzymes (most do, and it will say so on the back of the container).
-To get rid of protein stains that are old or stubborn, remove excess with a dull blade and pretreat with a stain removal product or detergent that contains enzymes.
+To get rid of protein stains that are old or stubborn, remove excess with a dull blade and pre-treat with a stain removal product or detergent that contains enzymes.
 Again, wash with a detergent that contains enzymes.
 Cold water is important when getting rid of protein stains—using hot water or the dryer before the protein is worked out will set the stain permanently.

 Tannin Stains: wine, beer, booze, coffee, tea, soft drinks, fruit juices, and tomato juice.
 As a slave to caffeine, I know these stains well.
 To get rid of stains caused by tannins, carefully blot up any extra liquid.
 Next, wash with a detergent in hot water, or water as warm as the fabric will allow.
-If this doesn’t work, pretreat with a stain remover and rewash.
+If this doesn’t work, pre-treat with a stain remover and rewash.
 To get rid of stains that have already set, you’ll undoubtedly need to break out the bleach (for whites) or heavy-duty detergent.
 Under no circumstances should soap (not synonymous with detergent) be used to get rid of tannin stains, as they will be made permanent.

 Oil-based Stains: motor oil, diesel fuel, gasoline, cosmetic products, hand lotion, fat, lard, salad dressing, mayonnaise, butter, and margarine.
 To get rid of stains that are oil based, first carefully blot up excess (some use talcum or baking soda to absorb excess) and use a stain pretreatment product.
 Shout and Spray ‘n Wash, solvent-based stain removal products, both have worked great for me in the past.
 After pretreatment, wash with a mean detergent in hot water (if the garment allows).
 Repeat if necessary.
 Now you can have gasoline fights without ruining your dress shirts.
-Some stain removal experts suggest one more step before pretreating—using a dry-cleaning solvent on the back of the stain.
+Some stain removal experts suggest one more step before pre-treating: using a dry-cleaning solvent on the back of the stain.
 I leave those chemicals to the professionals.

 Dye Stains: pen ink, India ink, jam, blueberries, cherries, Kool-Aid, mustard, and grass.
 First of all, it is very difficult to get rid of dye stains, but if you act quickly, it can be done.
 If you get to pen ink stains fast enough, agitate the stain with rubbing alcohol, rinse, and repeat.
 Hair spray, which contains alcohol, has worked for me in the past.
-For other stains, you’ll first need to pretreat and soak.
-You can pretreat with a serious detergent or a pretreatment stain removal product, such as Shout or Spray ‘n Wash.
+For other stains, you’ll first need to pre-treat and soak.
+You can pre-treat with a serious detergent or a pretreatment stain removal product, such as Shout or Spray ‘n Wash.
 Next, wash with detergent and bleach (or color-safe bleach) in hot water or as warm as the garment will allow.

 How to Get Rid of Blend Stains

 Getting rid of stains is difficult when more than one of the above categories is present in one spot.
 A Goodwill shopper and style atheist, I throw out items with combination stains.
 If you like to have nice things, or you went rolling around in your great-grandfather’s vintage WWI uniform (full regalia), you’ll need to get rid of the stain.
 Most blend stains are a mixture of oil-based stains and some kind of pigment (usually dye).
 You need to first follow the steps to get rid of the oily, waxy part to proceed to the dye or pigment.
-This usually means scraping/dabbing up excess fluid or gunk, pretreating, and then washing in hot water (if care label allows) with bleach or a serious detergent with color-safe bleach.
+This usually means scraping/dabbing up excess fluid or gunk, pre-treating, and then washing in hot water (if care label allows) with bleach or a serious detergent with color-safe bleach.
 Luckily, technology is on our side.
 Many detergents and pretreatment products are designed to get rid of stains that are complicated and disgusting.
 Trust your laundry technology.
 There are a lot of do-it-yourself household gimmicks for stain removal on the Internet.
 They want you to use recycled owl genitalia, white vinegar, and children’s tears to get rid of tar stains.
 If you have nothing to lose, go ahead, but your hero grandpa wouldn’t like it.

 Products for Getting Rid of Stains